 Passing through one community along the way a pack of Lycramen appeared in front of us having made a right turn in to the road without even looking, typically they were spread right across the road.
-The Chef was quick to take a picture telling me that she knew i would want such a picture so that I could have a moan about it, and she was right - and now I have.
+The Chef was quick to take a picture telling me that she knew I would want such a picture so that I could have a moan about it, and she was right - and now I have.

 About half a mile down the road a police officer was stood in the road and gesturing to me to pull in to the lay-by where his colleague was armed with a clipboard.
 I thought they were going to nick me for speeding, though I had been careful not to, or maybe they knew I'd imagined driving across the top of a pack of cyclists back down the road, which would make it a hate crime.
 Thankfully it was just a routine check to do with driver awareness and they just asked for my driving license details which they use for statistics.
 It was all very amicable and I shall maintain that stance unless we arrive home and find something formal lying on the doormat for me.

-of the book in town, so perhaps he was a local lad.
+book in town, so perhaps he was a local lad.
 As I recall, the story was about a chap and his sidekick Tonto....... oh no that was the Lone Ranger, anyway he dresses up in armour and goes to do battle with giants who happen to be the windmills.
-Something
+Something like

 So a bit about Campo de Criptana: